dbudzik/project9_SHM/manuscript.md

 <em>Figure 3.9: Changes in acceleration during the undamaged condition for the third and fourth.</em>
 <p>

 Interestingly, the analysis has shown how the location of the sensor affects directly to the change in acceleration of the sensors.
 The y-axis has been kept constant throughout all the plots to ease comparison.
 Therefore, we can observe how though the distribution among sensors in different floor is different, the difference in acceleration values is very correlated to location.

 Also note how the missing data produced zero values in the left portion of the data.
 Those values are not representing a constant acceleration.

 **Correlation values**
 <img src="images/uncorr.JPG" width="300"/>
 </p>
 <p>
 <em>Figure 3.10: Correlation values among all sensors in the undamaged condition.</em>
 <p>

-The table above is with the purpose of locating the directly correlated and inversely correlated sensors.
+The table above is with the purpose of locating the directly correlated and inversevely correlated sensors.
 Just as the difference in acceleration graphs showed, there is significant correlation between those sensors that are located in the same side of the structure.

-However, there is an inverse correlation in those sensors located at the fourth floor.
+However, there is an inverse correlation in those sensors loccated at the fourth floor.
 The reason behind this behavior is that we are analyzing an elastic structure that is being excited by an harmonic input from the ground.
 Therefore, the top floor is swinging, which creates a driving behavior in one of the corners at a time.

-## 3.4 Exploring the dataframe that contains the undamaged condition
+## 3.4 Exploring the dataframe that contains the undamaged condition**

 **Is the change in acceleration always the same?**
 <img src="images/dacc12.JPG" width="300"/>
 </p>
 <p>
 <em>Figure 3.11: Change in acceleration between sensors in the damaged condition for the 1st and 2nd floor.</em>
 <p>

 <img src="images/dacc34.JPG" width="300"/>
 </p>